GernotAlthammer/esphome_i2c_sniffer/README.md

     Publishes each decoded I²C transaction as a text sensor (block format, e.g. [40563ms] [0x54]W+(10)+ | [0x54]R+(00)+(00)-).

-    Also exposes optional sensors for the last seen address and last data byte.
+    Also exposes optional sensors for the last seen address, last data frame length and last byte value.

     Offers a callback interface (on_address) for automations or advanced triggers.